-Staff also take into account the individual needs, interests, and stage of development of each child in their care, and use this information to plan a challenging and enjoyable experience.
+Staff also take into account the individual needs, interests, and stage of development of each child in their care and use this information to plan a challenging and enjoyable learning experience through an engaging and progressive curriculum.
 Where a child may have a special educational need or disability, staff consider whether specialist support is required, linking with relevant services from other agencies, where appropriate.

-In planning and guiding children's activities, staff reflect on the different ways that children learn and include these in their practice.
+In planning and guiding children's learning opportunities, staff reflect on the different ways that children learn and include these in their practice.
+Planning is guided and formed by the EYFS framework that is designed to ensure children are ready for their next steps in learning in year 1 and the expectations of the National Curriculum.